 File the FAFSA every year at studentaid.gov.

-Check the status of your financial aid regularly on Academica.
+Check the status of your financial aid regularly in the Financial Aid Portal in Academica.

 Check your WSU email account regularly for information from the Office of Student Financial